 These are decent colored pencils of comparable quality to the Prismacolor pencils.
 However, these are more expensive so Prismacolor has the clear edge.

 In my opinion, the only reason you would choose these over the Prismacolor pencils is if you want the ergosoft grip or just for personal preference.

 - Great vibrancy in the colors

-- A case which holds the individual pencils in place
+- A case that holds the individual pencils in place

 - Triangular ergonomic non-slip grip

-- Wax based, so tend to leave a waxy bloom
+- Wax-based, so tends to leave a waxy bloom

 - More expensive than the very similar Prismacolor Premier Colored Pencils